MehdiHayanai/Fame-cv-repartition/README.md

 ## Forum Arts & Métiers Entreprises

-Fame cv repartition is a program used to distribute resumes, submissions are pulled from a Django database and processed using pandas.
+Fame cv repartition is a program used to distribute resumes, submissions are pulled from MongoDB and processed using pandas.
 At the end each CV is copied into the selected folders.

 Available companies:

 - LE PISTON